-One fun & delicious way to enjoy the “sharing of the green” with your friends & family on St. Patrick’s day is with our Marbled Goat Cheese Brownies – just add a few drops of green food coloring to the goat cheese filling and you’ll have a treat that’s sure to please.
+One fun & delicious way to enjoy the “sharing of the green” with your friends & family on St. Patrick’s day is with our Marbled Goat Cheese Brownies – just add a few drops of green food coloring (Midori or Creme de Menthe if you’d like them to pack a punch too) to the goat cheese filling and you’ll have a treat that’s sure to please.
 Click on the image and you’ll find the recipe on our website.

 Quick Irish Brown Bread – no rising needed!